EYC-University/c-programming-sara-golkar/README.md

 # university-programming
-**This repository was created for university programming tasks and work on the project.**
+**This repository was created for university programming tasks and work on the projects.**

 *Current teacher : Sara Golkar*